AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47076-venmo-videos-cannot-be-played-on-the-storefront.md

 ---
 title: "ACSD-47076: [!DNL Vimeo] videos cannot be played on the storefront"
-description: Apply the ACSD-47076 patch to fix the Adobe Commerce issue where [!DNL Vimeo] videos cannot be played on the storefront
+description: Apply the ACSD-47076 patch to fix the Adobe Commerce issue where [!DNL Vimeo] videos cannot be played on the storefront.
 ---

 # ACSD-47076: [!DNL Vimeo] videos cannot be played on the storefront